 The ability to use technology to achieve a desired outcome is efficient and effective.
 Basic computing skills required at university level include accessing your Griffith accounts, printing lecture notes, saving files to a variety of places and writing, formatting and submitting assignments online.

 Strong computing skills allow you to organise your timetables, collaborate with others and focus on your discipline content rather than on doing battle with the computer!

 Enrolling, managing timetables, exploring course content, submitting assignments, accessing library resources, collaborating on the internet and reading email all require the use of a web browser.
 Most assignments require use of a word processor and possibly spreadsheet, database and presentation software as well.
 Collected research articles and assignments need to be stored, retrieved, often transferred between computers and backed up.

 Alison Digital Literacy provides free online computer training lessons and IT courses.
-Whether you are new to computing or have some experience, this curriculum will help you develop a fundamental understanding of computers.
+Whether you are new to computing or have some experience, this curriculum will help you to develop a fundamental understanding of computers.

 The student computing webpage includes information about available software, using your own device, storing your files, discounts and training and support.

 For those using Windows 7, help is available by clicking on the Start button on your computer, then click Getting Started to discover and learn about this operating system.
 You can also access online resources here.